 I invited my kiddos to join me at the sensory bin, and they didn’t hesitate to dive in and begin exploring.
 This was not their first sensory bin, so I didn’t need to give the children any direction.

 Corinne immediately grabbed a pair of jumbo tweezers and tried using them to grab the leaves so she could sort them.
 She found that the tweezers to take too long and she quickly ditched them.

-Initially the leaves were sorted by color, being carefully placed into the corresponding colored leaf tray.
-This is no supersize as children almost always begin color sorting before any other sorting.
+Initially, the leaves were sorted by color, being carefully placed into the corresponding colored leaf tray.
+This is no surprise as children almost always begin color sorting before any other sorting.
 Then, they were poured back into the sensory bin, and the leaves were sorted differently this time.